qbil-org/tutorials/vscode.md

 ![VSC-5](/images/vscode_terminal_2.png)

+Now you can operate with terminal as usual, try running a command, e.g. `git pull`

 ## Installing Extensions
 Navigate to the Extension tab on the left of your Visual Studio Screen.
 Alternatively, use the shortcuts **`Ctrl+Shift+X`** on Windows or **`⌘+Shift+X`** on Mac.
 Install any of the below recommended extensions that you plan on using in your workflow.
 Download Remote-SSH extensions for the next part of this tutorial.